List of Ghostbusters characters: Podcast

-Podcast is portrayed by Logan Kim in Ghostbusters: Afterlife.
+Podcast is portrayed by Logan Kim in Ghostbusters: Afterlife and Ghostbusters: Frozen Empire.
 Podcast is Phoebe's classmate in Summerville Middle School; he befriends Phoebe after seeing that, like him, she also needs a friend.
 He is a paranormal believer and conspiracy theorist who makes a series of vlogs detailing strange events and occasional restaurant reviews in Summerville, in which the forty-sixth episode is the most popular and attracts Ray Stantz as his only subscriber.
 Though not as scientifically minded as Phoebe he has high intellect and investigative mind, thereby an amateur sleuth.
 As a conspiracy theorist, Podcast suspects that Egon Spengler was murdered before anybody else does.
 He keeps Egon's Aztec Death Whistle as a souvenir and his means against evil spirits (even though it is ineffective against Muncher).
 After learning Phoebe's relation with one of the original Ghostbusters, he becomes a second member of Phoebe's own Ghostbusters team.